elisehellwig/phenology/README.md

 All data is stored in Phenology/data.
 Documentation for data can be found in the __Data Descriptions__ section.

-__Required R Packages:__ dismo, grid, Interpol.T, kableExtra, knitr, phenoclim, plyr, raster, reshape2, segmented, tidyverse
+__Required R Packages:__ dismo, dplyr, ggplot2, grid, Interpol.T, kableExtra, knitr, lubridate, phenoclim, plyr, raster, reshape2, segmented, tidyverse

 ## Table of Contents